tarampampam/domains/README.md

 > Domains, used for illegal purposes will be removed and permanently banned.
 Please, provide a clear description of
 > your resource in the PR.

-⚠ To validate the project domain, registered on the Vercel platform - please, provide full information about the required verification records in the PR description or separate issue.
+⚠ To validate the project domain, registered on the **Vercel** platform - please, provide full information about the required verification records in the PR description or separate issue.
 I need to add them to the DNS zone manually.
+A correct PR example can be found [here](https://github.com/tarampampam/free-domains/pull/300).

 ## If you don't know...